Atono Chrome extension

 To flip feature flags, you'll need the appropriate permissions, and the application must be integrated with Atono's feature flag system.

-- Open the Atono extension and click Flip a feature flag.
+Open the Atono extension and click Flip a feature flag.

-- Confirm that the workspace and environment displayed are correct.
+Confirm that the workspace and environment displayed are correct.

-- Choose the new status from the menu.
+Click the flag's current status (ON or OFF) and choose the new status from the menu.

 - For multi-tenant applications, the extension automatically applies the change to the relevant slice (a subset of the application for the current customer) for the current customer or creates a new slice if none exists.

-- In the Update flag configuration dialog, click Update to save your changes, or click X to cancel.
+In the Update flag configuration dialog, click Update to save your changes, or click X to cancel.

-- Click out of the extension to return to your application.
+Click out of the extension to return to your application.

 Report bugs